 Almost all of the circuits in this part of the course will be built using the "DIGI DESIGNER" and tested using a logic probe.
 You should become familiar with both of these tools before you start the lab.
 The bookshelf contains bounded copies of spec sheets for the chips used in this lab.
-In the lab report, draw the circuit diagrams using electronic symbols, not the pin connections.
+In the lab report, draw the schematic diagram (lines are straight and make 90-degree turns) of each circuit with electronic symbols, not the pin connections.
 You should strive for the simplest circuit design to receive the full credit.

 1) Verify the truth table for a NAND gate (7400 chip), NOR gate (7402), AND gate (7408), OR gate (7432) and Exclusive OR gate (7486).
 Use the lamp switches on the DIGI DESIGNER to signal a high or low state.
 What is the output voltage of a high or low state from the above gates?
+Include a truth table for each gate.